OpenVnmrJ/ovjTools/README.md

 ```

 We compile VnmrJ java programs with jdk1.6.0_39_64.
 The java in ovjTools should be a soft link
 to the actual java JDK.
+(On Linux).

-At the same level as the git-repo directory, do the following
+At the same level as the OpenVnmrJ directory, do the following

 ```
   mkdir bin
-  cp git-repo/src/scripts/buildovj bin
+  cp OpenVnmrJ/src/scripts/buildovj bin
-  cp git-repo/src/scripts/makeovj bin
+  cp OpenVnmrJ/src/scripts/makeovj bin
   cd bin
 ```